f5alcon/The-Novelists-Atelier/README.md

 AI-powered writing assistant for editing and world-building.
 Features multiple AI providers (Claude, GPT, Gemini), flexible context management at Series/Book/Chapter levels, and a privacy-first design with all data stored locally in your browser.

+Version 1.4 Beta is feature complete.
+I do not expect to add more features to the tool, so unless more APIs or bug fixes are needed this should be the same as 1.0 Release.
+Going forward this single HTML version will stay free and open source.
+I am working on a more complete suite of tools that can go from idea to planning to writing to editing to marketing to publishing, but it will be a seperate project.

 ## Disclaimer
 Many traditional publishers require zero AI usage to be published, if you are persuing this distribution method you are using this tool at your own risk.
 For self publishing refer to your local laws and regulations.
 [Authors Guild stance on AI](https://authorsguild.org/resource/ai-best-practices-for-authors/)